Petition by Walmart employee to protest gun sales gathers nearly 45,000 signatures

 Thomas Marshall, a 23-year-old category manager in San Bruno began his protest by emailing fellow employees and asking them to call in sick on Tuesday, leave work early on Wednesday, and sign a Change.org petition.

-The petition, which is open to the public, is steadily approaching its goal of 50,000 signatures.
+The petitihere, which is open to the public, is steadily approaching its goal of 50,000 signatures.

 “In light of these recent tragedies — a mere snapshot of the gun violence epidemic plaguing the United States — and in response to Corporate’s inaction, we as employees are organizing several days of action, to protest Walmart’s profit from the sale of firearms and ammunition,” the petition says.